 - Equity compensation can impact worker classification.
 Offering equity to a contractor establishes a more direct relationship with that worker, which may influence their worker classification.
-Employers should weigh the benefits of granting equity to contractors against the risk of independent contractor misclassification.
+Employers should weigh the benefits of granting equity to contractors against the risk of misclassification.

 It’s equally important to communicate equity-based tax filing and reporting requirements to your employees.
 Helping your employees stay safe and compliant ensures your equity plan remains an incentive.